reubenjohn/MicroCosmos/README.md

    - ~~Display flagella as ring (color and spin speed indicates relative power)~~
  - Membrane:
    - ~~Display membrane as ring around cell (thickness indicates relative mass)~~
+   - As a jumpstart, have cell thickness controlled by a static gene.
  - Orifice:
    - ~~Ability for cells to ingest substances from the environment using it's orifice~~
    - Flow rate is governed by mass of chemical pump substance and indicated by width of pump